 A historic marker now stands on the site of Murphy’s corral, the location of one of the earliest actions of the conflict between the US and Mexico.
 The corral belonged to Martin Murphy, Jr., an Irish immigrant who, along with his extended family, made up the Stevens-Murphy Party, the first pioneer party to cross the Sierra Nevada Mountains by covered wagon.

-the two camps were no different.
+Relations between Americans and Mexicans were very strained at the time, and in the Sacramento Valley, relations between the two camps were no different.
 The declaration of war a month prior only worsened those tensions.